crcx/retroforth/literate/RetroForth.md

 }}
 ~~~

+## Strings

 And now for strings.
-Traditional Forth systems have a messy mix of
+Traditional Forth systems have a messy mix
-strings.
-You have counted strings, address/length pairs, and sometimes
+of strings.
+You have counted strings, address/length pairs, and
-other forms.
+sometimes other forms.

 Retro uses zero terminated strings.
-I know that counted strings are
+I know that counted strings
-better in many ways, but I've used these for years and they are a
+are better in many ways, but I've used these for years and they
-workable approach.
+are a workable approach.

-Temporary strings are allocated in a circular pool (at STRINGS).
+Temporary strings are allocated in a circular pool (`STRINGS`).
-This space can be altered as needed by adjusting these variables.
+This space can be altered as needed by adjusting these
+variables.

 ~~~
 :TempStrings ;   data  #32 !TempStrings